AlwaysDhruv/Synonymw-Word-Prediction/README.md

 # Synonymw: Word Prediction using a Recurrent Neural Network

-Synonymw is a C++ project that demonstrates word prediction by finding the nearest synonym for a given word.
+Synonymw: Word Prediction is a C++ project that demonstrates word prediction by finding the nearest synonym for a given word.
 It uses a simple recurrent neural network (RNN) trained on a provided dataset of word pairs.

 ## How It Works